hayley-leblanc/linux/README.md

     3. Set `CONFIG_MODULES` to Y to enable loadable module support
 8. Build the kernel with `make LLVM=1 -j <number of cores>`. `LLVM=1` is necessary to build Rust components.

-Installing the kernel: `sudo make modules modules_install install`
+Installing the kernel: `sudo make modules_install install`.

 ## Mounting the file system